 Lawyers are not best placed to impart advice on flood risk, however there are a number of checks that can be undertaken by the purchaser or on a buyer’s behalf which will give them a better appreciation of the risks in Low Fell.
 The standard information supplied to a purchaser’s solicitor (where the Conveyancing Protocol is adopted) incorporates a standard question of the owner to determine if the premises has historically flooded.
 In the event that the residence has been flooded in past and is not revealed by the owner, then a buyer could issue a legal claim for losses as a result of such an inaccurate response.
 A buyer’s conveyancers will also conduct an enviro report.
 This will indicate whether there is any known flood risk.
 If so, additional inquiries will need to be carried out.

-I've recently found out that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a quick, chain free conveyancing.
-Low Fell is the location of the property.
-Is there any guidance you can give?
+I've recently found out that there is a flying freehold element on a house I have offered on last month in what should have been a quick, no chain conveyancing.
+Low Fell is where the house is located.
+What do you suggest?

-Flying freeholds in Low Fell are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Low Fell you would need to get your solicitor to go through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Low Fell may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Low Fell are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Low Fell you would need to get your solicitor to go through the deeds thoroughly.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Low Fell may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.